 This blog post will evolve, just like the House of LaBeija.
 With each new highlight, we’re adding to a legacy that refuses to be dimmed.
 Because the impact of Crystal LaBeija is eternal, and the vision she set forth will always be crystal clear.

-Seth Falk aka Panther LaBeija Spotlight
+Member Spotlight: Seth Falk aka Panther LaBeija

 Seth Falk aka Panther LaBeija is making history as one of the first Black zoo owners in North America, combining his deep love for animals with a passion for innovation.
 His entrepreneurial spirit shines through his work, where he brings both creativity and compassion to everything he touches.
 Not just a visionary in the animal world, Seth is also a force in the world of fashion, constantly pushing boundaries with his unique style.
 A member of the Royal House of LaBeija, he walks the runway and aspires to compete in Sex Siren, showcasing his commitment to the art of expression.